antony-jr/QArchive/README.md

 In addition you can use [AppImages](https://github.com/appImage/appimagekit) and [linuxdeployqt](https://github.com/probonopd/linuxdeployqt).

-Take a look at [Qtar.AppImage](#) , its a extractor that is built with Qt5 and libarchive which runs just like that.
+Take a look at [Example-x86_64.AppImage](https://github.com/antony-jr/QArchive/releases/download/v0.0.2/Example-x86_64.AppImage) , its a extractor that is built with Qt5 and libarchive which runs just like that.
 Go through **AppImage repo for more information on extracting AppImages**
 Now you must know the awesomeness of **AppImages**.